 This could lead to insulin resistance.
 There will also be hyperinsulinemia, meaning high levels of insulin in your blood.

 2. Sedentary lifestyle

 Recall that our body’s energy (calorie) currency is glucose (sugar)?
 When you remain sedentary, you don’t expend enough energy.

 And on top of it, if you take in too many simple calories, you end up storing too much energy in your body.

 Lack of physical activity and excessive stores of energy lead to Insulin Resistance.

 Being obese can also cause insulin resistance.
-One possible way this happens is that excess fat, particularly the one stored in the abdomen, can cause the fat cells to choke because they are so packed together.
+One possible way this happens is that excess body fat, particularly the one stored in the abdomen (termed as visceral belly fat) can cause the fat cells to choke because they are so packed together.